tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 <DoDontGrid>
   <DoDontTextSection>
-    <DoDontText type="dont">Don't place links in the omnibar.</DoDontText>
+    <DoDontText type="dont">Don't place links in the app bar.</DoDontText>
-    <DoDontText type="dont">Don't place tabs in a standard height omnibar - use the tabs variation instead.</DoDontText>
+    <DoDontText type="dont">Don't place tabs in a standard height app bar - use the tabs variation instead.</DoDontText>
     <DoDontText type="dont">On mobile, don't truncate app title text.
-Use an extended omnibar instead.</DoDontText>
+Use an extended app bar instead.</DoDontText>
     <DoDontText type="dont">On mobile, don't shrink the fontsize of an app title or wrap title text.
-Use an extended omnibar instead.</DoDontText>
+Use an extended app bar instead.</DoDontText>
   </DoDontTextSection>
 </DoDontGrid>